 Visitors to NSW Health hospitals, community health centres, and outreach clinics are welcome.
 Please pay attention to visitor requirements for your local facility.
 You’ll see posters and other information at entry points and you may be asked to wear a mask.

 Please do not visit a facility for at least seven days if you have cold or flu symptoms such as a cough, fever, sore throat or runny nose.
-If you must visit, you need to have a negative rapid antigen test and you are required to wear a mask.
+If you must visit, you may need to have a rapid antigen test and you will be required to wear a mask.
 This helps protect people at higher risk of severe illness and staff.

 If you think you may have been exposed to someone with COVID-19, please do not visit friends or family in hospital for 7 days after you were exposed.
 This helps protect patients and staff against getting infected.

-If the person you wish to visit has COVID-19, your request will be clinically assessed.
-Some restrictions may apply.
+If the person you wish to visit has COVID-19, some restrictions may apply.

 Some hospitals may implement short-term restrictions in response to a local COVID-19 outbreak.
 This is to help stop the risk of transmission and keep patients and staff safe.